piyushmca25/software-tools-assignment/README.md

-## I am currently working on readme in the conflict branch
+## I am not working on the main branch